Base4Security/BUDA/docs/UserProfiles.rst

 Key Components
 --------------
-User profiles in BUDA are managed through two primary components:
+User profiles in BUDA are managed through the next components:

-1. **Profile Creation Tool**
+1. **User Profile definitions**
+   - **Name:**
+     Assign a unique identifier to the profile for easy reference and tracking.
-   - **Personalization:**
+    - **Role:**
-     Define key attributes for each profile, such as the user's name, role (e.g., IT Analyst, Administrative Staff), and other identifying characteristics.
+     Define the role or job title associated with the profile.
+This helps in determining the user's access rights and responsibilities within the simulated environment.
-   - **Behavioral Patterns:**
+   - **Behavioral patterns:**
      Configure routines and activities typical for the role.
 This includes setting work hours, application usage, file accesses, and communication habits.
-   - **Variability Settings:**
-     Introduce controlled randomness to the behaviors, ensuring that interactions remain organic and avoid predictable patterns.

-2. **Profile Library**
+2. **Activity executor**
-   - **Management and Reuse:**
-     Maintain a repository of created profiles that can be edited, duplicated, or removed as needed.
-This library helps in reusing profiles across different narratives and operational scenarios.
+    - **WinRM Server:**
+     Specify the WinRM server that will execute the activities on behalf of the user profile.
+     - **WinRM Username:**
+     Provide the username for the WinRM endpoint.
-   - **Version Control:**
+      - **WinRM Password:**
-     Keep a history of changes, allowing security teams to audit modifications and fine-tune profiles based on simulation feedback.
+      Provide the password for the WinRM endpoint.

+3. **Assigned narratives**
-   - **Export Capabilities:**
+    - **Narratives:**
-     Profiles can be exported in standard formats (such as JSON) for integration with other security tools and external systems.
+     Link the user profile to one or more narratives that define the context and objectives of the deception operation.

 Configuring User Profiles in BUDA
 ----------------------------------